Dr. Tom Purinton - DVM 1965

 North American Veterinary Conference 2011

-Dr. Tom Purinton, Athens, Ga., is the recipient of the 2011 Alumni Recognition Award for the North American Veterinary Conference held in Orlando, Fla., on Jan.
-16.
+Dr. Tom Purinton, Athens, Ga., was the recipient of the 2011 Alumni Recognition Award for the North American Veterinary Conference held in Orlando, Fla., on Jan.
+16, 2011.

 Dr. Purinton received his DVM at K-State in 1965.
 He then completed an internship in small animal medicine and surgery at the University of Minnesota in 1966 and continued his education there, receiving a doctorate in veterinary anatomy with a minor in clinical neurology in 1972.
 After obtaining his Ph.D., Dr. Purinton joined the faculty at the K-State College of Veterinary Medicine in the anatomy and physiology department.
 In 1975 he joined the faculty of the anatomy and radiology department at the University of Georgia where he taught until his retirement in 2008.